 “We are the first simulation center in Louisiana to receive this accreditation,” notes Alison Davis, PhD, RN, CHSE, Assistant Professor of Nursing and Director of Nursing Skills & Technology Center at LSU Health New Orleans School of Nursing.

-The Simulation Center at LSU Health New Orleans School of Nursing includes six simulation labs on two floors, along with debriefing rooms.
-High-fidelity simulators include: two METI Man Pre-hospital models; one METI Man Nursing model; one Human Patient Simulator (HPS) Pediatric; one Human Patient Simulator (HPS) Baby and are located on the 5th floor of the SON.
-One high-fidelity Human Patient Simulator (HPS), Noelle with newborn, and Newborn HAL are located on the 2nd floor of the SON.
+The Simulation Center at LSU Health New Orleans School of Nursing includes seven simulation labs on two floors, along with debriefing rooms.
+High-fidelity simulators include two METI Man Pre-hospital models; one METI Man Nursing model; one Human Patient Simulator (HPS) Pediatric; one Pediatric HAL; Noelle with newborn; and Newborn HAL.
+These simulators are located on the 5th floor of the SON.
+One high-fidelity Human Patient Simulator (HPS) Adult; one Lucina with newborn; and Luna Baby simulator are located on the 2nd floor of the SON.
 Anesthesia systems complete with medical gases and patient monitors compliment the HPS simulators for reality-based instruction and practice.
-These are also equipped with recording equipment, which can be used for real time shared learning for future reference.
+These are also equipped with recording equipment, which can be used for real time-shared learning for future reference.